 There were two scheduled sessions.
 The first began at 6pm and finished at 11.30pm, and took place in the control room of Abbey Road’s Studio Three.
-Mono mixes of Taxman and And Your Bird Can Sing, one apiece, were made, along with nine of Tomorrow Never Knows.
+Mono mixes of ‘Taxman’ and ‘And Your Bird Can Sing’, one apiece, were made, along with nine of ‘Tomorrow Never Knows’.

-After the rehearsals, 11 takes of the song were recorded, with the final one becoming the basis for the album track.
+The second session was in Studio Three itself, and took place from 11.30pm-3am.
+Eleven takes of ‘I’m Only Sleeping’ were recorded, with the final one becoming the basis for the album track.
 They were performed in E minor, but the tape machine was running fast so it sounded slower and a semitone lower on playback.
 At this stage it featured John Lennon on a Gibson Jumbo acoustic guitar, Paul McCartney on Rickenbacker bass, and Ringo Starr on drums.

 The Beatles attempted a remake two days later, recording five takes, but these were abandoned and the group used take 11 from this day instead.

 - 2018: George Harrison’s estate announces new label HariSongs

 - 2015: Paul McCartney live: Tokyo Dome, Tokyo, Japan